AlexisMcQuigge/Programming-4-Humanitsts/DigEd/text/The Mogul Tale.md

 	Damn his handkerchief.

-1stÊEu.
+1stC
+Eu.
 	Cast this at the foot of any woman you please, and she must accomplish all your desires.

 John.
 Must she! damn me give me my old Miggy's handkerchief! and you'll see what work I'll make--- but there she goes.

-						[Exit.Ê
+						[Exit.C

 						Enter several Ladies , with 1st, 2d and 3d Ladies .

-1stÊLa.
+1stC
+La.
-Here she comes, and looks very pretty, she will be the favourite very soon, but let us plague her,Ê[75]Ê and that will make her look ugly.
+Here she comes, and looks very pretty, she will be the favourite very soon, but let us plague her,C [75]C and that will make her look ugly.

-2dÊLa.
+2dC
+La.
-	A woman never looks well, when she is not in temper,Ê (they all retire up the stage.)Ê
+	A woman never looks well, when she is not in temper,C

+						(they all retire up the stage.)C

 						Enter Fanny dressed.